 Billboards, magazines, newspapers, flyers and posters have become ingrained in our psych as marketing ploys.
-We still notice the adverts, we still like the feel of turning over the pages in a newspaper or magazine, and neuroscience seems to support this.
-These methods have an adaptable reach, from local towns to regions or nations, the audience can be spoken to specifically, making the marketing approach more personable.
+We still notice the adverts, we still like the feel of turning over the pages in a newspaper or magazine and neuroscience seems to support this.
+While they may seem outdated, these methods have an adaptable reach; from local towns to regions or nations, the audience can be spoken to specifically, making the marketing approach more personable.

 The regeneration of traditional marketing

-Who hasn’t heard the words, ‘print is dead’….
-It’s not dead, it’s a utilized resource and there is still room for it in the marketing sphere.
-New magazine concepts continue to be released, it is therefore evident that there is still room for print in the digital age.
-However, the requirements of print have changed and rather than being replaced by the digital, it needs to stay relevant to clients’ needs and initiate the building of relationships between clients and the brand.
+Who hasn’t heard the words ‘print is dead'?
+The truth is that there's still room for it in the marketing sphere.
+However, the requirements of print have changed and rather than being replaced by digital, it needs to stay relevant to clients’ needs and initiate the building of relationships between clients and the brand.
 The amalgamation of digital and print magazine works together to deliver brand interaction and creates a package of content available to offline or online users.

 Eric Rasmussen, Vice-President of Consumer Insights at GroupOn, says that,